 If a face-to-face 1-day CASE-only accreditation event is required, the example timetable shown below can be used by accreditors and adapted to their own needs.
 This example includes all activities that should be covered, including private time for CASE Accreditors.
 The start time can be adjusted to suit the accreditors travel arrangements.
 Once agreed, the Lead Accreditor will share the timetable with the Programme/Course Lead so that the event can be arranged.
+If a virtual event is planned, separate online meetings will need to be set up for the private CASE Panel meetings described below.

-Example Timetable for a CASE-only Accreditation Event TIME ACTIVITY 09:00 - 09:30 REFRESHMENTS 09:30 - 10:00 Guided tour of the University's ultrasound facilities e.g. Simulation Suite 10:00 - 10:30 Private CASE Panel meeting with external stakeholders and Clinical Placement Leads 10:30 - 11:00 Private CASE Panel meeting with students (if revalidation) 11:00 - 11:10 Welcome and Introductions 11:10 - 11:20 Brief presentation from the Programme/Course Team with brief Q&A session 11:20 - 11:30 Dean's report to CASE Panel demonstrating support for the Programme/Course 11:30 - 12:30 Main question and answer discussion between the Team and the CASE Panel 12:30 - 13:30 LUNCH BREAK 13:30 - 14:00 Private CASE Panel meeting to determine conditions, recommendations and commendations 14:00 - 15:00 Discussion of proposals between the Team and the CASE Panel 15:00 - 15:45 Private CASE Panel meeting to agree outcome, conditions, recommendations and commendations 15:45 - 16:00 CASE Panel provide feedback to the Programme/Course Team (including the identification of areas of good and best practice) 16:00 CLOSE
+Example Timetable for a CASE-only Accreditation Event TIME ACTIVITY 09:00 - 09:30 REFRESHMENTS 09:30 - 10:00 Guided tour of the University's ultrasound facilities e.g. Simulation Suite 10:00 - 10:30 Private CASE Panel meeting with external stakeholders and Clinical Placement Leads 10:30 - 11:00 Private CASE Panel meeting with students (if revalidation) 11:00 - 11:10 Welcome and Introductions 11:10 - 11:20 Brief presentation from the Programme/Course Team with brief Q&A session 11:20 - 11:30 Dean's report to CASE Panel demonstrating support for the Programme/Course 11:30 - 12:30 Main question and answer discussion between the Programme/Course Team and CASE Panel 12:30 - 13:30 LUNCH BREAK 13:30 - 14:00 Private CASE Panel meeting to agree proposed conditions, recommendations and commendations for discussion with Programme/Course Team 14:00 - 15:00 Discussion of proposed between the Programme/Course Team and CASE Panel 15:00 - 15:45 Private CASE Panel meeting to agree the final outcome, conditions, recommendations and commendations 15:45 - 16:00 CASE Panel provide feedback to the Programme/Course Team (including the identification of areas of good and best practice) 16:00 CLOSE